-Cotton is a natural plant fiber that is widely used in clothes and linens - everything from delicate baby onesies to denim blue jeans.
+Cotton fabric is made from a natural plant fiber and is widely used in clothes and table linens for everything from delicate baby onesies to denim blue jeans.
 The fibers can be woven or knit to produce comfortable, breathable fabrics.
-Cotton clothes are durable but must be handled correctly to keep them looking their best and lasting for years.
+Cotton clothes are affordable and durable but should be handled correctly to keep them looking their best and lasting for years.

-High temperatures - like boiling water or high dryer temperatures - are not friendly to cotton and can cause cotton fibers to shrink.
+High temperatures - like hot water washing or high dryer temperatures - are not friendly to cotton and can cause cotton fibers to shrink.
 The amount of shrinkage depends upon the weave of the fabric and how the fabric was finished and sized at the textile plant.
 You can't change the fabric finish but you can make the best choices to prevent excessive size changes.

 Cotton fibers will relax and stretch during wearing.
-So, unless the cotton garment is worn close to the body - like underwear or sleeping attire - warm or cold water is the best washing temperature to prevent shrinkage.
+So, unless the cotton garment is worn close to the body - like underwear or sleeping attire - warm or cold water is the best washing temperature to prevent shrinkage and stretching.
 Cooler water temperatures will also help prevent fading of bright or darker colors.

 While many people use chlorine bleach to whiten white cotton clothes, cotton fibers can actually be weakened by chlorine bleach.
-Undiluted chlorine bleach should never be applied directly to the fibers.
+Undiluted chlorine bleach should never be applied directly to the fibers and can cause holes.
 Dilute solutions can be used safely on cotton or cellulosic fibers for stain removal and whitening.
 However, even dilute solutions will weaken fibers causing them to rip and wear out if used too often.

 For extra protection, use a pressing cloth between the iron and the rayon fabric.
 Extremely high temperatures when ironing can scorch cellulosic fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
-Burned fibers cannot be revived.
-Follow these guidelines for selecting the correct ironing temperature.
+Burned rayon fibers cannot be revived.